-- Purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants; - Selecting, designing, fitting, customizing, adapting, installing, maintaining, repairing, or replacing assistive technology devices; - Training or technical assistance for the participant, or, where appropriate, the participant's family members, guardian, advocate, staff, authorized representative, or other informal support on how to use and/or care for the Assistive Technology; - Extended warranties; - Ancillary supplies, software, and equipment necessary to the proper functioning of assistive technology devices, such as replacement batteries and materials required to adapt low-tech devices; and - Independent evaluation as required for this service, if not available through the State Plan, other waiver services, or private insurance.
+- Purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants.
+Leasing of equipment and devices is only allowable short term: - For emergency substitution of a device or equipment until repairs are made or a replacement can be purchased; or - To allow a participant to try equipment and device(s) to determine whether the equipment or device(s) will be a good fit for the participant's needs. - Selecting, designing, fitting, customizing, adapting, installing, maintaining, repairing, or replacing assistive technology devices; - Training or technical assistance for the participant, or, where appropriate, the participant's family members, guardian, advocate, staff, authorized representative, or other informal support on how to use and/or care for the Assistive Technology; - Extended warranties; - Ancillary supplies, software, and equipment necessary to the proper functioning of assistive technology devices, such as replacement batteries and materials required to adapt low-tech devices; and - Independent evaluation as required for this service, if not available through the State Plan, other waiver services, or private insurance.